wmo-im/wis2box/docs/source/introduction.rst

 Introduction
 ============

-This is an administrator guide for onboarding your data onto the `WIS 2.0`_ network using the WIS2-in-a-box software.
+This is a user guide for downloading and publishing data through the `WIS 2.0`_ network using the WIS2-in-a-box software.

 The "wis2box"-software provides a set of services to help you ingest, transform and publish your weather data.